Mellon’s Commitment to Community

 How we deal with people during a crisis says a lot about who we are as a firm.
 During periods of crisis, you can see people step up, break the bounds of hierarchy and find a voice.
 This openness and connectedness is something we need to sustain beyond the pandemic to stay in the problem-solving zone.
 We need to celebrate ideas and celebrate people who raise concerns or escalate challenges.
 We are all in this together, and we can only get through this together.
 That means everyone’s voice needs to be heard.

-The need for sound corporate social responsibility (CSR) practices is more crucial than ever.
-In our previous Commitment to Community article we detailed our evaluation of these factors as a critical component of our investment process.
-While it is important that the companies in which we invest follow these standards, we must also hold ourselves accountable.
+In our view, the need for sound corporate social responsibility (CSR) practices is more crucial than ever.
+In our previous Commitment to Community article we detailed our evaluation of these factors as a component of our fundamentally driven investment processes.1 While it is important that the companies in which we invest follow these standards, we must also hold ourselves accountable.
 We believe that we have a responsibility to adhere to them.

 Employee advocacy, customer protection and community support

 - Ensure Health and Safety.
 Throughout this crisis, the safety of our employees and our clients has remained our top priority.
 We recognize that we cannot deliver on our commitment to serving our clients without our most important asset: our people.
 In early March, we began proactively limiting corporate travel to business critical, restricting external visitors to our facilities and implementing self-reporting and a self-quarantine.
 Additionally, we began conducting employee wellness surveys and will continue to do so over the next several months.
 We further expanded our safety measures to begin remote work rotations and deployed 99% of Mellon’s workforce to remote work by March 16 as part of a BNY Mellon–wide resiliency program.
 To ease the transition and ensure our staff’s ability to work remotely, we provided the appropriate technology including laptops, docking stations, additional monitors, headsets and more.
-We have since implemented a daily check-in system allowing employees to seamlessly connect and continue to offer emotional support services for those in need.
+We continue to offer emotional support services for those in need.

 - Support Staff Security.
 As professional and personal lines blur, our employees are balancing family and business needs while trying to maintain some semblance of normalcy.
 Our community is facing new and increased pressures, but we believe that financial stability should not be one of them.
 With this in mind, BNY Mellon and Mellon have committed to not conduct layoffs in 2020.
 We will continue to manage our business, and in doing so, we will be sensitive to the situation at hand, our staff and our communities.